-Have you considered whether your office is truly accessible?
+Have you considered whether you truly have an accessible office space?
 It’s been nearly three decades since the Americans With Disabilities Act (ADA) created guidelines to protect the rights of people with disabilities.

 Only about 6% of disabled people use a wheelchair, but wheelchair accessibility is most people’s first thought when it comes to compliance.
 What about the other 94%, including those with invisible disabilities?

-While having features like curb ramps, wheelchair lifts, and handrails are vital to ADA compliance, what other features can help make an office space more accessible?
-Further, instead of treating these items as afterthoughts to appease regulators, many designers and architects have begun to see how they can be incorporated into office design to create a more appealing space.
+Having features like curb ramps, wheelchair lifts, and handrails are vital to ADA compliance.
+But what other features can help make an office space more accessible?
+Instead of treating these items as afterthoughts to appease regulators, many designers have begun to see how they can be incorporated into office design.
+The result is to a more appealing space.

 Creating Accessibility in Office Spaces